 How to Calculate Double Time

-For example, an employee will work 8 hours in a given workday, paid at his regular rate of pay.
-All time after 8 hours but before 12 will be paid at time and a half.
-After the 12th hour, time needs to be paid at double time the employee’s rate of pay.
+For example, an employee will work 8 hours in a given workday, paid at the regular rate of pay.
+All the time after 8 hours but before 12 will be paid at time and a half.
+After the 12th hour, time needs to be paid at double the employee’s rate of pay.